nginxinc/nginx-gateway-fabric/examples/tracing/README.md

 # Example

-In this example we deploy NGINX Gateway Fabric, a simple web application, configure NGINX Gateway Fabric to route traffic to that application using HTTPRoute resources, and configure NGINX Gateway Fabric to enable tracing on all requests using the [NGINX OTel module](https://nginx.org/en/docs/ngx_otel_module.html).
+In this example we configure NGINX Gateway Fabric to enable tracing on all requests using the [NGINX OTel module](https://nginx.org/en/docs/ngx_otel_module.html).

 ## Running the Example